 (3) Measures should be taken to mitigate the risk of accidental actions and these measures should include, as appropriate, one or more of the following strategies:

-preventing the action from occurring (e.g. in the case of bridges, by providing adequate clearances between the trafficked lanes and the structure) or reducing the probability and/or magnitude of the action to an acceptable level through the structural design process (e.g. in the case of buildings, providing sacrificial venting components with a low mass and strength to reduce the effect of explosions);
+a) preventing the action from occurring (e.g. in the case of bridges, by providing adequate clearances between the trafficked lanes and the structure) or reducing the probability and/or magnitude of the action to an acceptable level through the structural design process (e.g. in the case of buildings, providing sacrificial venting components with a low mass and strength to reduce the effect of explosions);

-protecting the structure against the effects of an accidental action by reducing the effects of the action on the structure (e.g. by protective bollards or safety barriers); and/or
+b) protecting the structure against the effects of an accidental action by reducing the effects of the action on the structure (e.g. by protective bollards or safety barriers); and/or

-ensuring that the structure has sufficient robustness by adopting the robustness rules in EN 1990.
+c) ensuring that the structure has sufficient robustness by adopting the robustness rules in EN 1990.

 NOTE Protecting the structure by reducing the effects of an accidental action or preventing an action from occurring can be difficult.
 This is because an action is dependent upon factors which, over the design working life of the structure, can be outside the design assumptions.
 Preventative measures can involve periodic inspection and maintenance during the design working life of the structure.